dvolk/sc/README.md

 ### Full example with anchors

-This is a full sc configuration example that uses yaml anchors for organisation.
-It deploys the catboard task board with postgresql in docker on 3 lxd nodes.
+This is a full `sc` configuration example that uses yaml anchors for organisation.
+It deploys the `catboard` task board with `postgresql` in `docker` on 3 `LXD` nodes.

 ```
 all_nodes: &all_nodes